 In addition, SAFE Place clinicians may provide education and training about topics related to child sexual abuse to interested community agencies and parent groups.

-When sexual abuse is known or suspected to have occurred, it can be confusing and overwhelming.
+When sexual abuse is known or suspected, it can be confusing and overwhelming for the entire family.
 SAFE Place clinicians may support families by:

-- Helping families deal with challenging behaviors a child may be exhibiting
+- Helping caregivers deal with challenging behaviors a child may be exhibiting

-- Helping caregiver/child process and understand medical information
+- Helping the caregiver/child process and understand medical information

-- Supporting families in navigating systems involved, such as child welfare, legal and medical systems
+- Helping families navigate the different entities involved, such as child welfare, legal and medical systems

 - Improving the quality of communication between caregiver and child about difficult experiences

-- Helping families to find appropriate resources in the community and making referrals
+- Connecting families to appropriate resources in the community and making referrals

-In many cases, children who have experienced sexual abuse will benefit from trauma-focused psychotherapy to address symptoms related to the abuse.
-SAFE Place clinicians are trained in providing Trauma Focused-Cognitive Behavioral Therapy (TF-CBT).
-Participants can expect treatment duration to be 12 to 20 sessions.
+In many cases, children who have experienced sexual abuse or other forms of maltreatment will benefit from trauma-focused psychotherapy to address symptoms related to the abuse.